Now, more than ever, environmental factors are having significant financial impacts upon construction and engineering

 Whatever the ecological demands of your site, City Surveys’ ecologists work with you and the relevant authorities to provide a comprehensive range of ecology surveys, management and advisory services designed to keep you safe, compliant and legal.
 Our environmental consultants can help eliminate stress and confusion by providing professional, qualified environmental advice from the start to the very end of your project.

-The City Surveys Group have been extremely accommodating in carrying out thorough ecological, PEA and bat surveys at short notice on a number of our development opportunities in the Sefton area.
+The City Surveys Group have been extremely accommodating in carrying out thorough ecological, PEA and bat surveys at short notice on a number of our development opportunities.
 Communication and response times have been prompt and the reports have encompassed all information we have required, all received in a timely manner.
 We would highly recommend The City Surveys Group for their services.

 With a client base stretching across the UK’s construction, rail and civils sectors, our services include…